couryrr/bank-holiday-api/README.md

 - Redis cache set up annotation is per method so the cache name should be unique
 - Seems like all of spring boots applications get written in the compose or docker file.
 - Mockito mock is not used to create dummy data :( cannot find a good way to do that yet.
+- Remember to set the hostname for connection strings as the docker container name.

 ## Observations